raghavbali/raghavbali.github.io/index.md

     </div> -->
 </div>

-During Masters, I've taken up exciting and challenging courses related to Machine Learning, Software Architecture, Advanced Algorithms and Operating systems.
-I also worked on a number of large scale projects such as <i>Language Recognizer for Indian Languages </i>, <i>Hierarchical Document Clustering System</i>, <i>Bitcoin Payments based Cloud Provisioning Platform</i> and so on.
+During his Master’s, Raghav took on exciting courses like Machine Learning, Software Architecture, Advanced Algorithms, and Operating Systems.
+He also worked on large-scale projects such as a <i>Language Recognizer for Indian Languages</i>, <i> Hierarchical Document Clustering System</i>, <i>Bitcoin-based Cloud Provisioning Platform</i> and more.

-On the side, I am a technology enthusiast who loves reading and playing around with new gadgets and technologies.
-I am a shutterbug who likes capturing moments, checkout my [instagram](https://www.instagram.com/raghavbali/) and [vsco](https://vsco.co/raghavbali/gallery).
+Outside of work, he’s a tech enthusiast who enjoys exploring new gadgets and ideas.
+He’s also a passionate photographer—check out his work on [Instagram](https://www.instagram.com/raghavbali/) and [VSCO](https://vsco.co/raghavbali/gallery).

 [Occassional Blog Posts](/blog)